xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

 The repeated accumulation of operation along linear states comes to an end at states where there is more than one entry.
 Let the term 'mouth state' be defined as follows.

+The counterpart to linear states are 'mouth states' as defined below.

+The characteristic equation for a mouth state expressing the development of the SCR is or, in terms of recipies

+                      .'
+R(i,p)  if entry from state 'p'
+                      |  R(i,q)  if entry from state 'q'
+            SCR(i) = <   ...
+(5)
+                      |
+                      '.
+R(i,z)  if entry from state 'z'

+The state where the transition originates depends on the path taken to state 'i', i.e. it depends on the input stream which is only apparent at at run-time.
+Thus, the value of 'SCR(i)' in a mouth state cannot be determined from considering the state machine alone.

+A recipe has the task to express the SCR whithout consideration of previous operations or paths.
+To achieve this, the mouth state may evaluate registers upon entry dependent on the transitions origin and store the content in auxiliary registers.
+The recipe then refers to those auxliary registers in order to determine the SCR.
+Such a storage in auxiliary registers is not necessary for elements of the SCR which are homegeneously produces at all entries.

+cutting of any sequence of operations
+If a recipe is to be derived for a mouth state which may serve as a basis for further recipes. , Also, if the mouth state's behavior needs to be expressed through the incoming SCRs, then the single-entry approach is no longer possible.
+The characteristic equation (2) imposes a multi-entry approach for a state description.

+If a recipe is to be defined for a mouth state, then it may be necessary to store content in auxiliary registers upon entry.

+For that however, the 'SCR(h)' must be determined.

+DEFINITION: Determined SCR(i)

+   The SCR(i) in a state 'i' is *determined* if, either

+   (i)  The complete setting of the SCR is known, or

+   (ii) A procedure is found that allows to determine SCR at runtime.

+DEFINITION: Spring

+    A state with a determined SCR is a spring.

+To start developing recipes, one must first determine the 'springs' in the state machine.
+In practical applications, it requires a very detailed and subtle investigation to determine spring states.
+A safe approach is to consider only the initial state as an initial spring.

+Any spring 'h' with a linear state successor 'i' can be used to develop the simplest form of a recipe 'op(i)( SCR(h) )'.
+Along linear states, there is always only one distinct entry action.
+Thus recipes can be developed through an iterative process.
+Using the previous recipe, the current operation may be used to develop the recipe for the current state.

 analysis.
 As a result of (2) the incoming recipes at the entries may differ.